These are the best things to do in Rotterdam, a city that shines on its own despite the widespread ‘eclipsed by Amsterdam’ feel. Enjoy!

 One way to describe the city of Rotterdam is its architecture.
 These cube houses will catch your eye once you visit Rotterdam.
 Designed by Pieter Blom in the seventies, the cube houses were intended to represent a forest where each house is a tree.
 The tips of the houses represent the pine trees.
 The concrete pillars that support them are meant to represent the tree trunks.

-It’s not only the exterior of the houses that will amaze you but the interior as well.
+It’s not only the exterior of the houses that will amaze you but the interior – that can be visited – as well.
 Aside from being residential spaces and tourist attractions; it is also a hostel and a pedestrian bridge for people and tourists to cross one of Rotterdam’s busiest streets.

 Nearby, the iconic Witte Huis (White House), a 10-story art nouveau building built in 1889 and one of the first high-rise buildings in Europe is also worth checking out.